zey3dem3d/E-commerce-App/README.md

    ng s -o

 ## How to Use
-1. Open the [Live Demo](https://e-commerce-app-khad.vercel.app) or clone the repository.
+- Open the [Live Demo](https://e-commerce-app-khad.vercel.app) or clone the repository.
-2. Add a website URL and name to save a bookmark.
-3. Edit or delete bookmarks as needed.